camponogaraviera/Roboweek-Challenge/README.md

 > This repository contains a snippet (Motion_Algorithm.cpp) provided by the Federal University of Rio Grande (FURG), Brazil.
 In the aforementioned snippet, there is a rough Kinematic Algorithm developed by [me](https://github.com/camponogaraviera) (UFSM, NTNU) and my colleague [Guilherme Christmann](https://github.com/guichristmann) (UFSM, NTNU) for the purpose of a 24h robotics competition held in Brazil in 2018.

+Challenge: development of an algorithm to drive a TurtleBot inside a maze environment with the aid of laser sensors.

 # Award

 Second place medal awarded to overall individual team winner of a 24h robotics competition (RoboWeek) at the Federal University of Rio Grande (FURG), Brazil.